msvest/disaster-message-dashboard/README.md

 ## NLP pipeline and ML model
 Once the data has been cleaned, the NLP and ML processes can be run.

-This is the train_classifier.py file, and it takes three arguments when run in the terminal: filepath to the database and a filepath for the output model.
+This is the train_classifier.py file, and it takes two arguments when run in the terminal: filepath to the database and a filepath for the output model.

 Example:
   python train_classifier.py ../data/CategorisedMessages.db classifier.pkl

+Please note that running the full gridsearch takes a long time.
+If you want to reduce the amount of time it takes to run, reduce the number of hyperparameters tested.
+In the code file, the best hyperparameters from my testing are listed in a comment - these can be used as an example.

 ## Running the web app
 Once the model has been created, the web app can be run by running the run.py file in terminal: